 Student Organizations / Clubs

 The Office of Student Life & Athletics is your place to get started building your Luzerne community and making new friends through a variety of campus involvement opportunities.
-There are over 20 student clubs and organizations to pick from, ranging from Student Government Association to the WSFX radio club to the student veterans' club.
+There are over 20 student clubs and organizations to pick from, ranging from Book Club to the WSFX Radio, to the Veterans Club.
 Don't see a club that matches your interests?
-Stop by Campus Center, Room 208 and find out how to start your own club!
+Stop by Campus Center, Third Floor at the back of the Student Life Lounge and find out how to start your own club!

 Questions for Student Life?
 Email studentlife@luzerne.edu